 In preparing a closure cost estimate, it is typical to assume that there is an existing, CRP that can be converted to contract ready documents for closure activities.
 The CRP will exist in various stages of progressive design as the project advances through its lifecycle.
 It typically requires years to get a fully approved CRP, and applicants/licensees are encouraged to advance closure planning as early as possible.

-In the RECLAIM Model, the engineering provision is for advancing the Closure and Reclamation Plan into a scope of work that can be provided to a contractor.
+In the RECLAIM tool, the engineering provision is for advancing the CRP into a scope of work that can be provided to a contractor.
 Engineering includes preparation of Issued For Construction (IFC) drawings and specifications for the closure and reclamation work.
 Additional engineering may be required while the work is being carried out to address any unexpected issues, and to provide quality assurance for the work.

-Engineering costs will be scaled from 5% to 2% based on the phase of development.
-For example, Early (2-3%), Production (3-5%) and Post production (2-3%).

 Project Management

-Project management covers project oversight and contract administration, e.g., general project coordination, accounting and project control, general field oversight, change orders and as-built reports.
-Project management is assumed to be at least 8% of direct project costs.

-Health and Safety & Quality Control

-The inclusion of costs for workers health and safety program, and a quality management program are common in government contracting processes and as such are relevant to reclamation of mine sites.
-A provision of 1% of direct costs provides for preparation and administration of safety protocols, and the preparation and administration of the quality program.
+Project Management is responsible for the planning, coordination, and execution of closure and reclamation activities.
+Unlike the Owner’s Representative, which provides independent oversight, Project Management is embedded within the delivery team and focuses on operational control.
+Key responsibilities include:

+Scheduling and Budget Control: Develops and maintains project timelines, monitors progress, and ensures adherence to budget constraints.

+Contract Administration: Manages contractor agreements, change orders, and procurement processes.

+Resource Coordination: Allocates personnel, equipment, and materials to meet project objectives efficiently.

+Risk Management: Identifies potential risks to schedule, cost, and safety, and implements mitigation strategies.

+Compliance and Reporting: Ensures activities meet regulatory requirements and prepares reports for regulators and stakeholders.

+Field Oversight: Supervises on-site activities to confirm work aligns with approved plans and specifications.

+Change Management: Handles scope adjustments and ensures proper documentation and approvals.

+Close-Out Activities: Prepares as-built documentation, final reports, and lessons learned for post-closure phases.

+Project Management is execution-focused, ensuring that closure plans are implemented effectively, on time, and within budget, while maintaining safety and environmental standards.

+Monitoring and QA/QC

+Monitoring and Quality Assurance/Quality Control (QA/QC) within the engineering team focuses on verifying that design intent and technical specifications are achieved during closure and reclamation activities.
+This is an integral part of project delivery and ensures that work meets regulatory, contractual, and performance standards.

+Key responsibilities include:

+Design Compliance: Confirm that construction and reclamation activities align with approved engineering drawings, specifications, and closure objectives.

+Material and Installation Verification: Inspect and test materials (e.g., soil, rock, geosynthetics) and installation methods to ensure they meet required standards.

+Field Testing and Documentation: Conduct geotechnical, environmental, and structural tests; maintain detailed records for traceability and reporting.

+Change Control: Validate any field modifications against engineering principles and update as-built documentation.

+Performance Monitoring: Implement instrumentation and monitoring programs to assess stability, water management, and cover system performance during and after construction.

+Continuous Improvement: Identify deviations early, recommend corrective actions, and integrate lessons learned into future phases.

+This scope is execution-focused, embedded in the project delivery process, and accountable for technical integrity and compliance.

 Bonding/Insurance

 Costs to secure performance and payment bonds and liability insurance are calculated as 3% of direct costs in RECLAIM.